amr28693/J16_communiques/README.md

 * Take your CHILD--generated session data and compare to the opposite SIBLING's data (so, if MASTER, compare to RECEIVER, and if RECEIVER, compare to MASTER--generated data).
 * Load combined data into ANALYSIS subfolder and run the analysis script

+## PROCESS:
+# SYNC 1: Audio
+* Load .mov audio into DESKTOP and loop
+* Start at same time as iPad recording of .mov file

+# SYNC 2: Computers to Audio//secondarily to each other
+[Note, I’ve still generated the effect when one program opened on one computer ~7 seconds faster than the other]
+* Then, start the MASTER and RECEIVER programs as close together as possible across two machines
+    * If successful, analyze newly generated MASTER and RECEIVER PERSISTENCE FILES and
+        * Then manually log last batch of PERSISTENCE FILES and clean for future runs
+            * To “clean” for future runs, simply copy and paste the MOTHER PERSISTENCE FILES into the relevant CHILD subfolder

+# MESSAGING PROTOCOL

 ## To send a message: